rocsea0626/receipt_uploader/README.md

 - `test_image.jpg` test image used in stress test
 - `internal/handlers/` defines logic of a handler for each endpoint
 - `internal/http_utils/` utility functions for http request
-- `internal/image_worker/` defines logic of image_worker which keeping running in backgroud all the time
+- `internal/resize_queue/` defines logic of queue for resizing jobs
 - `internal/models/image_meta` a data object contains metainfo of a image file, such as path, username, receiptId
 - `internal/utils/` contains definition of utility functions
 - `internal/images/` defines logics of image resizing